dtobrien23/Tourify/README.md

 #### pickle_files
 This directory contains the pre-trained Random Forest models saved as pickle files.
 Each pickle file corresponds to a specific taxi location ID and is loaded by the `models.py` file.

+## Linux Server Architecture Diagram

 ![image](./Linux_Docker_Working-Flow_Diagram.png)

+## Project Tech Stack & Architecture

 ![image](https://github.com/ajwadjaved/ManhattanJourney/assets/87294643/5b9b5dc9-233d-4e6d-b742-b011ea1e04a7)

+## How to Run Tourify Locally:

+- refer to Linux Server Architecture Diagram above when you want to run Tourify locally

+Here are the steps to properly run the application:
+- download docker engine
+- create a network named tourify within docker engine and indicate the network's subnet(172.18.0.0/16)

+### Frontend container:
+- add .env file which contains the necessary api key in frontend folder
+- run npm install && npm run build on IDE and get the build folder
+- upload the build folder and frontend dockerfile to docker engine
+- build docker image
+- run docker container under the tourify network, map the docker port to a linux port if needed
+- edit the coop policy in frontend Apache configuration file to allow pop-up window if the google-login function is blocked by your browser
+- restart container after apache editing

+### Backend container:
+- upload .jar file and backend dockerfile to docker engine
+- build docker image
+- run docker container under the tourify network, map the docker port to a linux port if needed

+### ML container:
+- upload the whole ML folder include model, flask file and requirement.txt and ML dockerfile to docker engine
+- build docker image
+- run docker container under the tourify network, map the docker port to a linux port if needed
+- allocate ip :172.18.0.3 manually for ML container when run ML container